NickDJM/accessible-menu/docs/classes/baseMenu.md

 ### focusNextChild
 Focus the menu's next child.

-If the currently focussed child in the menu is the last child, then this will focus the first child in the menu.
+If the currently focussed child in the menu is the last child then this will focus the first child in the menu.

 ### focusPreviousChild
 Focus the menu's last child.

-If the currently focussed child in the menu is the first child, then this will focus the last child in the menu.
+If the currently focussed child in the menu is the first child then this will focus the last child in the menu.

 ### focusCurrentChild
 Focus the menu's current child.